 Security¶

-The Shyft security model is based on a layered trust chain that connects developer identity, hardware-backed key management, signed source history, controlled release procedures, and user-side verification.
+The Shyft security model is based on a layered trust architecture that connects developer identity, organizational release trust, authenticated source history, trusted dependency sources, controlled build procedures, cryptographically signed release artifacts, and independent user-side verification.

 Trust Model Overview¶